 Anthony Ritchie symphonies

-In 2014, Anthony Ritchie 's Fourth Symphony was premiered by the Christchurch Symphony Orchestra, the latest addition to a symphonic repertoire that spans two decades.
-Alongside the Resound film of this premiere, we present audio recordings of all Ritchie's earlier symphonies as they have recently become available for listening online through Resound.
-Below are live recordings of all four of Ritchie's symphonies performed by Christchurch Symphony Orchestra , Dunedin Symphony Orchestra , Auckland Philharmonia Orchestra and the New Zealand Symphony Orchestra .
+In June 2020 Anthony Ritchie's Fifth Symphony, the latest addition to a symphonic repertoire that spans nearly three decades, was recorded by the Christchurch Symphony Orchestra for Rattle Records.
+Alongside the Resound film of this recording session, we present a film of the 2014 premiere of Ritchie’s Fourth Symphony, as well as audio recordings of all of Ritchie's earlier symphonies.
+Below are live recordings of all five of Ritchie's symphonies performed by the Christchurch Symphony Orchestra, the Dunedin Symphony Orchestra, the Auckland Philharmonia Orchestra, and the New Zealand Symphony Orchestra.
 Also included is a Resound film of Ritchie's 2014 CANZ Conference presentation, The Large Canvas: the Symphony in Contemporary New Zealand Music.

 Symphony No. 4